gabrielemariotti/cardslib/doc/CARDGRID.md

 Creating a `CardGridView` is pretty simple.

-First, you need an XML layout that will display the `CardListView`.
+First, you need an XML layout that will display the `CardGridView`.

 ``` xml
     <it.gmariotti.cardslib.library.view.CardGridView